 Never forget that if a deal seems too good to be true, it most likely is.
 The promise of quick riches is a common bait used by scammers to lure unsuspecting victims.

 To all Bitcoin wallet users, the crypto world is an exciting industry offering unprecedented opportunities.
-But it also harbours potential pitfalls that can cost you dearly.
-So stay alert, stay informed, and most importantly, stay safe.
+But it also harbors potential pitfalls that can cost you dearly.
+So stay alert, stay informed, and, most importantly, stay safe.
 Your caution today is the guardian of your assets tomorrow.

 - How to hack Bitcoin wallet

 - 5 Reasons Why You Should Create a Bitcoin Wallet on iOS